Lionfish are the Worst Fish in the Sea, and Divers Try to Kill Them for Dinner

 When a diver speared a lionfish, I watched the queen triggerfish and the grouper fight over it.
 The queen triggerfish began to munch on the lionfish slowly while trying to avoid its spines.
 However, within seconds the grouper came along and swallowed the lionfish whole.

-Due to the success of the program in controlling lionfish populations, other islands following suit.
+Due to the success of the program in controlling lionfish populations, other islands are following suit.
 For example, the Cayman Islands recently began using Hawaiian slings to hunt lionfish.

 When I asked Narozanski about the potential success of the program in five to ten years he replied, “It’s quite difficult to predict.
 In the presentation that I gave you, I used the Bahamas as the case study of what can really go wrong if you don’t put a lot of effort into trying to control them.
-However, the more I speak to people in the community who take part in this program, they say that they’re
+However, the more I speak to people in the community who take part in this program, they say that they’re seeing fewer lionfish and that they are smaller.”

-In an effort to get all dive operations involved in lionfish control and to promote education and awareness, Narozanski organized the first annual Utila Lionfish Derby that took place on April 29, 2011.
 Local dive shops competed as teams to see who could catch the most lionfish.
 Of course, the derby ended in a lionfish feast, a celebration in which locals and divers ate their reef healthy.

-There are fifteen dive operations on the island, although the most famous is Utila Dive Center (504-425-3327, ), which, in 2010 was voted the best PADI dive center in the world.
-Cross Creek Dive Center (504-425-3397, ), which is owned by Utila Dive Center, offers free simple accommodation and the added bonus that dive masters certified there dive free for life.
+There are fifteen dive operations on the island, although the most famous is Utila Dive Center (504-425-3327, ), which was voted the best PADI dive center in the world.
+Cross Creek Dive Center (504-425-3397, ), which is owned by Utila Dive Center, offers free simple accommodation and the added bonus that divemasters certified there dive free for life.

 Where to Stay

-The remote Utopia Dive Village (504-3344-9387, ), perhaps the most luxurious place to stay on the island, is a twenty minute boat ride from town and has rates beginning at $224 a night.
+The remote Utopia Dive Village (504-3344-9387, ), perhaps the most luxurious place to stay on the island, is a twenty-minute boat ride from town and has rates beginning at $224 a night.
 The resort offers a spa, yoga, and diving.
 Backpackers often stay in the more affordable Mango Inn (504-2425-3305, ) Mango Inn also has a swimming pool and a restaurant that is famous for its pizza.